Need to talk? Call 1800 882 436.

 The speech pathologist will work out which treatments and services are right for your child.

 You don't need a referral to see a speech pathologist.
-However, a referral may let you get some Medicare funding to help with the cost of the speech pathologist.
+However, a referral may let you get some Medicare funding to help with the cost of the appointment.

 How your child's speech problem is managed will depend on what they are having trouble with.
 Speech pathologists can help with: